 4. Mail official college transcripts (sealed, unopened copy)

-5. For all cognates, regionally or nationally accredited bachelor's degree with at least a 3.0 GPA for admission in good standing.
+5. Students must have received a regionally or nationally accredited bachelor’s degree with at least a 2.0 GPA for admission in good standing.

 If you are sending in a preliminary transcript for acceptance, you must be in your final term and planning to start your master's degree after the last day of class for your bachelor's degree.
 You must submit an official/unofficial transcript to confirm that you are in your final term.
 The preliminary transcripts must show a minimum of 105 completed credit hours.
 In addition, if you are a current Liberty University student completing your Undergraduate degree, you will need to submit a Graduation Application.
 Finally, in order to maintain your acceptance and be permitted to continue in your program, you must send in an additional, final official transcript with a conferral date on it by the end of your first term of enrollment.